blodow/realtime_urdf_filter/README.md

 Incoming Kinect frames are transferred to the GPU as textures, and the scene is rendered from the same point of view.
-As a result, we can access the measured as well as the virtual depth map in the shader, where we can define efficient comparision operations.
+As a result, we can access the measured as well as the virtual depth map in the shader, where we can define efficient comparison operations.

-Example of robot self filtering to proprocess for human skeleton tracking:
+Example of robot self filtering to preprocess for human skeleton tracking:

 <img src="images/tracker.png" alt="Tracker Preprocessing" style="width: 320px;"/>